CBD vs. THC: Learn the Difference

-The terminology surrounding CBD can be confusing since sometimes consumers think it’s the same as THC because both fall under the “cannabinoid” category.
+The CBD terminology can be confusing since consumers sometimes think it’s the same as THC because both fall under the “cannabinoid” category.
 Take vitamin A and vitamin C as an example; both are categorized as vitamins, but when consumed, whether via food or supplements, they produce different physiological effects.
 This same concept applies to cannabinoids where CBD is completely different from THC.
 From a practical standpoint, this means that CBD can’t get someone "high".

 Both CBD and THC have gotten a considerable amount of press coverage as of late, but most people have no idea what they actually stand for.
 To help clarify things, CBD stands for cannabidiol and THC stands for Tetrahydrocannabinol.

 CBD vs. THC: Chemical Structure Differences

 CBD and THC are two cannabinoids that are very similar at the molecular level.
 In fact, both have the same chemical makeup and contain 21 carbon, 30 hydrogen, and 2 oxygen atoms and thus are nearly identical twins - creating another reason that led the public to often believe they’re the same, but CBD is not the same chemical structure as THC.
 What makes them different is the arrangement of a single atom.